 A healthy body temperature is maintained by the nervous system.
-As the body temperature increases, the body tries to maintain its normal temperature by transferring heat.
+As the body temperature goes up, the body tries to stay at its normal temperature by transferring heat.
 Sweating and blood flow to the skin (thermoregulation) help us keep our bodies cool.
 A heat-related illness occurs when our bodies can no longer transfer enough heat to keep us cool.

-A high body temperature (hyperthermia) can develop rapidly in extremely hot environments, such as when a child is left in a car in the summer heat.
+A high body temperature (hyperthermia) can develop quickly in extremely hot environments, such as when a child is left in a car in the summer heat.
 Hot temperatures can also build up in small spaces where the ventilation is poor, such as attics or boiler rooms.
-People working in these environments may quickly develop hyperthermia.
+People working in these areas may quickly get hyperthermia.

 High temperature caused by a fever is different from a high body temperature caused by a heat-related illness.
 A fever is the body's normal reaction to infection and other conditions, both minor and serious.
-Heat-related illnesses produce a high body temperature because the body cannot transfer heat effectively or because external heat gain is excessive.
+Heat-related illnesses produce a high body temperature because the body can't transfer heat as well as it should or because there's too much external heat gain.

 Heat-related illnesses include:

 Often, environmental and physical conditions can make it hard to stay cool.
 Heat-related illness is often caused or made worse by dehydration and fatigue.
-Exercising during hot weather, working outdoors, and overdressing for the environment increase your risk.
+Your risk goes up if you exercise during hot weather, work outdoors, and don't wear lightweight or loose-fitting clothing for the environment.
 Drinking alcohol also increases your risk of dehydration.

 Many medicines increase your risk of a heat-related illness.
 Some medicines decrease the amount of blood pumped by the heart (cardiac output) and limit blood flow to the skin, so your body is less able to cool itself by sweating.
-Other medicines can alter your sense of thirst or increase your body's production of heat.
+Other medicines can change your sense of thirst or make your body produce more heat.
 If you take medicines regularly, ask your doctor for advice about hot-weather activity and your risk of getting a heat-related illness.